This article is part of Payday, our look at wealth, money and class. Check out all our Payday coverage here.

 I met an eclectic crew of broke artists, in-between-jobs actors, and unemployed PhD students, most of them much older than me.
 A few members shared their struggles from the past week: short on rent, late on bills, working incessantly but not paid on time—all byproducts of the “disease” of under-earning.
 At the end, we held hands in a circle and I felt better admitting I had an embarrassing problem.
 But I didn’t like the idea that the problem was me.

-Underearners Anonymous (UA) is “a peer support group that helps people who are either not earning enough money to meet their needs, or who are not living up to their potential,” says 30-year-old Jeremy from Sydney, who has been a member for three years and asked to keep his last name private to protect his future employment prospects.
+Underearners Anonymous (UA) is “a peer support group that helps people who are either not earning enough money to meet their needs, or who are not living up to their potential,” says 30-year-old Jeremy from Sydney, who has been a member for three years and asked to keep his last name private due to the traditions of UA.
 UA is part of the group of member-run, 12-step meetings like Workaholics Anonymous and Debtors Anonymous (which concentrates exclusively on helping people get out of unsecured debt).
 However, as Jeremy explains, “some people with money problems never incur debt, but are nonetheless in a world of financial hurt.”

 Underearners Anonymous follows the general structure of many other 12-step programmes, and takes a lot of its core tenets and literature from Alcoholics Anonymous.
 Part of the meeting is reserved for members to discuss their progress or struggles with other members, followed by a speaker, and then a closing prayer.
 “What brings most people to UA is a chronic lack of money,” Jeremy says.
 “For example, when I came to UA, I was struggling to pay rent and any unexpected expenses would leave me desperately scrambling for loans from relatives.”